 - February 1988 to February 1991 (Gulf War)

 All these periods were met with upheaval all around the world.

 This year, Saturn enters Capricorn on December 29th, 2017 and will stay there until March 21st, 2020.

 Saturn is known as a teacher and even a taskmaster, so get ready to work, face your fears and (hopefully) come out of this cycle with better clarity, confidence and purpose.
 The up side is that this planet demands maturity and options that are practical and grounded.
 Saturn forces us to grow up.

 Saturn in Capricorn: A Survival Guide

-When Saturn enters Capricorn later this year, it will invite you to reevaluate your life.
+When this happens will invite you to reevaluate your life.
 Are you happy in your job?
 Are you satisfied in your relationships?
 Are you living your best, most authentic life?
-Saturn in Capricorn demands that we turn inward for those answers.
+We must turn inward for those answers.

-Here are the top seven ways to navigate life when Saturn enters Capricorn:
+Here are the top seven ways to navigate life when this happens: